RobertZetterlund/intro-to-ai/assignment1/report.md

 ## The correlation between age and happiness

 ![img](fig/age_happiness_gdp-2010.png)

 The graph above explores the notion that being happy makes you live a longer life.
-At first it looks like it may, however, with the GDP per capita into account it becomes apparent that there might not be a causation between the two.
+At first it looks like it might, however, with the GDP per capita into account it becomes apparent that there might not be a causation between the two.

 ## Summary

 It does appear that GDP per capita has some degree of causation to the other entries selected in our assignment, as entities above the mean _tend_ to cluster or at least be in close proximity to each other.
 However as there are some outliers we cannot say for sure.
-For example, discussed in the graph "Working Hours vs Happiness"
+For example, discussed in the graph "Working Hours vs Happiness".

+We would say that we gained further insights into the saying "Correlation does not imply causation".
+We learned that data visualization can be difficult and that it is easy to trick yourselves and others through plotting data.